Guyv7L2vSNhTu9NNIC4AGodmAsDGZpqzql8qRx1N

-Eating Fruit in Islamic Law
+The Status of Eating Fruit in Islamic Jurisprudence

-In general, eating fruit is something that is allowed in Islam.
-The status can change if there are other factors that affect it.
+This status can change if there are other factors that affect it.
 For example, if you are about to pray and you are hungry, then eating fruit becomes obligatory for you.
-Why?
-The answer is that if you are hungry, it will disrupt your concentration in prayer.

 We can find this explanation in the arguments of Islamic law below: